wballard/starphleet/_harp/public/index.md

 * Multiple machine deployment is more work than running locally
   * Make load balancing the default, spanning computers and geographies
   * Make commands run across a phleet by default
-* Making many small services should be easier than making big services
+* Making many small services is hard to deploy
-  * Easy deployment lowers the overhead of making many services
+  * Containerizing allows multiple services to benefit from failover and redundancy without burning two machines/VMs per service
   * Allow multiple services to be mounted behing one HTTP endpoint and avoid cross domain and CORS hell
 * Seeing what is going on across multiple machines is hard